xen-project/xen/docs/misc/xl-network-configuration.markdown

 your distribution's network configuration tools.
 See the [wiki][net] for guidance and examples.

+### gatewaydev

+Specifies the name of the network interface which has an IP and which is in the network the VIF should communicate with.
+This is used in the host by the vif-route hotplug script.
+See [wiki][vifroute] for guidance and examples.

+NOTE: netdev is a deprecated alias of this option.

 ### type

 This keyword is valid for HVM guests only.